About the Museum

 Videos

-Michael Comfort shares with us the trowel that was used in 1874 to dedicate City Hall in Philadelphia at their cornerstone ceremony.
+Michael Comfort, director of The Masonic Library & Museum, shares with us the trowel that was used in 1874 to dedicate City Hall in Philadelphia at their cornerstone ceremony.

 Mike Comfort shares the solid gold invitation sent to President William McKinley in 1901 from the Knights Templar Commandery of California, only a few months before McKinley was assassinated.